 The equity theory of motivation, formulated by Stacey Adams, emphasizes the importance of fairness in motivating individuals.
-Understanding this theory is crucial for leaders and managers seeking to create an environment that fosters employee motivation and engagement.
+Understanding this theory is crucial if you’re a leader or manager who wants to create an environment that fosters motivation and engagement.

 The Basics of Equity Theory of Motivation